mihaelasandrea/second-chance-web/README.md

     2. If the username and password match the messages "Welcome 'user'" and the "'username' Account" are being flashed.
     3. If the username is not registered yet, the message "Username doesn't exist" is being flashed and the user is redirected to the register page.
     4. If the username and password don't match the message "Incorrect User or/and Password" is being flashed and the user is redirected to the login page.
-1. As a seller user I want to be able to post different products for advertising with the selling scope.
+1. As a seller user I want to be able to post different products for advertising with the scope of selling.

-    1.
+    1. The seller user can post his ad after having registered by filling in the required fields:
+        -   category
+        -   photo
+        -   title
+        -   description
+        -   price
+        -   condition
+        -   location
+        -   telephone
+        -   email
     2.
     3.
 1. As a seller user I want to be able to add photo, title, description, price, location, product's condition, my contact details to my post.